 If you are going to paint your home’s exterior, a good process will take you far!
 There are always things that turn up that might need extra skills or information not provided here, but for most situations, this will be the map you want to follow if you’re looking for a beautifully painted home!
-I am working on a blog about a painter’s tools and how to use them, so check back if that interests you!
+If you need a rundown of some common painter’s tools- check this out!

 1. Pressure Wash

 First things first.
 Properly preparing your siding for paint requires this.
 You may not think you are a living in a witch’s cottage, but you would be amazed at how many cobwebs and spiders are hiding on surfaces that will need painted.
 Mildew, dust, and debris all build up on the outside of our houses over time.
 Even if you think your house is not afflicted by these things, it will only take a couple of seconds with the power washer on to realize that you were deceiving yourself.